 Cars, vans, and buses are commonly used to transport people.
 Trucks, airplanes, and trains are used to move people and freight.
 Barges and pipelines move freight or bulk quantities of materials.

-The U.S. Energy Information Administration estimates that cars, light trucks, and motorcycles use the largest percentage of the total energy consumed for transportation in the United States.
+EIA estimates that cars, light trucks, and motorcycles account for the largest shares of total U.S. transportation sector energy consumption.

-Estimates for the shares of total U.S. transportation energy use by types or modes of transportation in 2018
+Estimates for the percentage shares of total U.S. transportation energy use by types or modes of transportation in 2021 are:1

-- light-duty vehicles (cars, small trucks, vans, sport utility vehicles, and motorcycles)55%
+- light-duty vehicles (cars, small trucks, vans, sport utility vehicles, and motorcycles)54.2%

 U.S. gasoline consumption for transportation has increased even though overall fuel economy in cars and light trucks has improved